Advocate for Change

 Stay Connected

-To stay in-the-know, subscribe to our email newsletter.
-You’ll receive action alerts directly to your inbox.
+To stay in-the-know, subscribe to our email newsletter – you’ll receive action alerts directly to your inbox.

 Did You Know…

-- 38% of Rhode Island families can’t afford adequate food.
+• One in three Rhode Island families can’t afford adequate food.

 Other Ways to Get Involved